Spanish–Moro conflict: Building of fort on Zamboanga

-Slave Trade
+Slave trade

 The Spanish-Moro wars resulted in the expansion of the transpacific Spanish slave trade.
 Spanish troops, acting very similarly to the Moorish pirates, would capture and forcibly convert Muslims to Christianity, then ship them to Spanish colonies in the new world.
-According to Iberian law the enslavement of Muslims who opposed the spread of Catholicism were permitted to be enslaved, and as Hernando Ríos Coronel argued, making slave raids on the Islamic sultanates and allowing their allies to do so would allow the Spanish to tap into the lucrative slave economies as well as allowing more of the Catholic Luzon men to be free to fight alongside the Spaniards.
+According to Iberian law, the enslavement of Muslims who opposed the spread of Catholicism were permitted to be enslaved, and as Hernando Ríos Coronel argued, making slave raids on the Islamic sultanates and allowing their allies to do so would allow the Spanish to tap into the lucrative slave economies as well as allowing more of the Catholic Luzon men to be free to fight alongside the Spaniards.
 This proposal was quickly approved by the Crown, and was put into practice against the Muslims of Mindanao.

 Wars in the 1700s

 In 1662 a Chinese rebellion embarrassed the Spaniards, and at this time several datus from the Jolo and Tawi-Tawi islands sacked and burned a great many towns in the Visayas.
 Following these inroads, Bobadilla, governor of Zamboanga, was ordered to evacuate that station, which was done in January, 1663.

 For the next half century Moro raids on the Mindanao and Visayan settlements marked each year, and many fights were chronicled between the fleets of praus and the Spanish fleet known as the "Armada de los Pintados".

 The Jesuits had endeavored in 1666 and 1672 to have the fort of Zamboanga rebuilt, but it was not until 1712 that the Spanish King ordered its reestablishment, and even then the project was not realized until 1718, in which year the present fort, with four bastions, was built and the city walls protected.
 The place was defended by 61 pieces of artillery.
 The reestablishment of the Zamboanga station caused great discontent among the Moros.
-It was besieged for two months in 1720 and 1721 by 5,000 Moros under the dato of Butig.
+It was besieged for two months in 1720 and 1721 by 5,000 Moros under the datu of Butig.
 The resistance, directed by the governor, Amorrea, was successful, and the siege abandoned, the Moros turning their efforts to raids on Mindoro and the Calamianes, where great damage was done.

 In 1724 the Jolo sultan made a treaty of peace with the Spaniards, ceding the island of Basilan.
 But this same year Manaol, in Mindoro, and Cateel, in Mindanao, were attacked.
 In 1730 Tay-Tay was sacked and burned by Tawi-Tawi Moros. and the fort at that place unsuccessfully attacked.
 In 1731 a punitive expedition was sent to Jolo and a number of Moro towns destroyed.
 In 1734 the Tawi-Tawi Moros attacked and nearly succeeded in capturing Zamboanga.
 In the same year, and again in 1735, Tay-Tay was again attacked, but the Moros were severely punished in these engagements.
 In the same year another surprise was attempted at Zamboanga.
 These actions were supplemented by numerous minor engagements, and were temporarily terminated by a new peace treaty in 1737 with the new sultan of Jolo.